 Diabetic retinopathy is treatable, especially if it is caught early.

-If you decide not to have the test, you should tell the clinician looking after your diabetes care during pregnancy.
+If you decide not to have regular screening tests, you should tell the clinician looking after your diabetes care during pregnancy.

 Labour and birth